 “We communicate to them the reason why we choose to be strict and firm with them.
 We pray that they understand.”

-"Nothing is more important then maintaining a close relationship with God.
+“Nothing is more important than maintaining a close relationship with God.
 If this area is well taken care of, I believe everything else will fall in place.
-So this is a top priority in our family."
+So this is a top priority in our family.”

 “I would think of myself as their co-driver.
 They will take charge of the vehicle while I provide guidance on the directions to take.
 When necessary, I will be around to pull the emergency brakes.”